Proven-Paradox/shaper-system/Handbook.md

 Sometimes when two opposing factions meet, one is not willing to stand and fight.
 This can result in a chase scene, in which one party is trying to get away from a pursuing party.
 The individual or group being chased is called the Quarry, while the one(s) doing the chasing are the Hunter(s).

 ### Position During Chases
 During a chase, exact position doesn’t necessarily matter as much as distance between the Quarry and the Hunter.
 There is no need to make a large map to have a chase.
 Instead, assign each participant in the chase a number, representing how far they are from the chase’s starting point.
 This number is called the character’s Position, and it determines what they can do to other participants in the chase.
 At the start of the chase, the Hunter that’s farthest from the Quarry should be assigned Position 0, with others in the chase being assigned Positions based on how far from this starting point they are.
-Any action or effect that would normally cause you to move a Square instead allows you to instead increase (or decrease) your Position by 1.
+Any action or effect that would normally cause you to move a Zone instead allows you to instead increase (or decrease) your Position by 1.

 ### Endurance
 A chase is as much about endurance as it is about speed.
 You start every chase with an Endurance score equal to your [Hero Tier](#hero-tier) + Toughness + Heart.
 You can spend Endurance to use one of the actions described below, or preserve it in order to continue a long-distance chase.
 At the [Round End](#round-end) during a chase, everyone involved that moved that Round must make an [Endure](#endure) check.
 This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next Round.
 On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next Round.
-If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition during the chase.
+If your Endurance score goes negative, you lose that much HP every time you move a Zone of your own volition during the chase.

 ### Actions During Chases
 There are a few things one can do that is specific to chase scenes to consider.